-When working with a raised garden bed, make sure that you can reach all of its areas without having to step on the soil.
+When working with a raised garden bed and planning your planting schemes for raised beds, make sure that you can reach all of its areas without having to step on the soil.
 Go for a maximum of 4 feet in width so you can work comfortably.

 When you step on the soil in a raised bed it compacts it and can disturb the natural root growth.
 The soil needs to be loose and easy for roots to penetrate.

 If you want to grow more plants, opt for multiple raised beds.
 Just make sure that they are separated by pathways that are 2 to 3 feet wide so you can maneuver around easily.

 Mulch is just as important in planting in a raised garden bed as it is in ground beds.
 It prevents weeds from growing, helps maintain soil temperature, and retains moisture.

 Use straw, grass clippings, leaves, or wood chips after planting.
 You can also plant a cover crop at the end of every growing season to avoid breaking down and compacting the soil in your garden.